itsyashsahu/Signopedia-deployed/README.md

 1. Organising the images in a clear way and removing low-quality images and outliers from the dataset.
 2. Training the model on the images and setting up a benchmark model to improve upon.
 3. Fine Tuning the model by improving the architecture and doing hyperparameter search.
-4. Building a Tkinter GUI.
+4. Building a Web application with the help of NextJS and Django.
+5. Deployed the Website on AWS EC2 with the help on Nginx,  Docker and Kuberbetes

 ## Data collection

 As we know *data* is building block of Data science!<br>